For Teachers & School Staff

 IEP Team Member Videos

-Use the list below to decide where your child is now with their involvement in the IEP meeting.
+Use the list below to decide where the student is now with their involvement in the IEP process.

-• How aware are you of the IEP are they?
-How would you describe your awareness?
+• How aware is the student of the IEP process?
+How would you describe their awareness?

-• How are you participating in the IEP?
-What are you doing to participate?
+• How are they participating in the IEP process?
+What are they doing to participate?

-• What do you know about the IEP?
-How can you show what you know?
+• What do they know about the IEP?
+How can they show what you know?

 The first step is to know what the student is doing at this time.
 Then, look at the next level up to see where they should be going for a future goal.
 Work with the IEP team to plan what steps and supports need to be put in place so that next year, the student has moved up a level in one or all of the IEP areas.